OpenDSA/OpenDSA/RST/en/MengBridgeCourse/2114Exceptions.rst

 Upon completion of this module, students will be able to:

-* Understand the purpose Exceptions and Exception handling
+* Review the purpose Exceptions and Exception handling
-* Understand and use try-catch-finally blocks to handle exceptions
+* Review and use try-catch-finally blocks to handle exceptions
-* Throw exceptions in a method
+* Review how to throw exceptions in a method
-* Implement and test Exception handling code
+* Review how to implement and test Exception handling code

 Suggested Reading
 ~~~~~~~~~~~~~~~~~